r0788048/BitcoinTransactionScraper/README.md

 - beautifulsoup4: `pip3 install bs4`
 - pymongo: `pip3 install pymongo`

-First install mongoDB by running `bash installmongo`.
+First install mongoDB by running `bash installermongo`.

 To run excecute `python3 scraper.py`.
 All logs will be added to the mongoDB.